Veterinary Organizations Who Protect Cats From Torture & Mutilation (Declawing) And Those Who Allow It.

 Fear Free Pets (Founder/Owner Dr Marty Becker) – They say they are an education company and provide a course for their members about why they should not declaw as well as alternatives to declawing.

-(UPDATE MAY 2021- Dr Marty Becker and FEAR FREE PETS announced that they would be banning declawing in all their practices on Dec.
+In MAY of 2021, Dr Marty Becker and FEAR FREE PETS announced that they would be banning declawing in all their practices on Dec.
 31, 2021.
-This is great but why would it take 7 months to do the right thing?)

 Story about Fear Free Practices and declawing.
 Fear Free and declawing